Skip to main content

 }

-And now the login method, it will try to load the User entity based on the password, and compare it via our User.verifyPassword() instance method.
-If we don't find such combination of the email and password, we throw an error.
+And now the login method, which will try to load the User entity based on the password, and compare it via the user.verifyPassword() method.
+If no such combination of the email and password is found, an error is thrown.

 modules/user/user.repository.ts